dankuck/dankuck.github.io/_drafts/national-surveys.md

 ## The Bad Analogies

-All this is to lead up to my personal indictment of psuedo-sciences today.
+All this is to lead up to my personal indictment of pseudo-sciences today.

 For every debate, there is someone who will want to draw an analogy with the mistakes of tobacco scientists.
 But analogy is a weak substitute for analysis.